 The creation of partnerships, programs, and plans through Extension, or other community-based research, that leverage the knowledge and resources of the university and the public/private sector to enhance learning, discovery, and engagement; educate and engage citizens; strengthen communities; address locally identified issues and problems; apply and disseminate knowledge; and contribute to the public good.

-SERIOUS ILLNESS – An illness, injury, impairment or physical or mental condition that involves:
+SERIOUS ILLNESS – A serious illness, injury, impairment, or physical or mental condition that constitutes a serious health condition under university policy and federal law.

-inpatient care (i.e. overnight stay) in a hospital, hospice, or residential medical care facility, or

-continuing treatment by a health care provider - generally, such treatment includes treatment of, or recovery from, a serious health condition that caused a period of incapacity (i.e. inability to work or perform other regular daily activities) of at least three consecutive calendar days.

-Conditions for which cosmetic treatments are administered, the common cold, the flu, upset stomach, minor ulcers are examples of conditions which do not meet the definition of serious health condition.
-Continuing treatment by a health care provider does not include routine physical, dental or eye examinations.

 SERVICE - The contribution of faculty knowledge and expertise to assist and engage individuals and/or organizations to meet goals and solve problems.
 Service activities generally fall into three categories: professional service, which includes contributions to, or holding office in, a professional society, serving on an editorial board, and reviewing manuscripts for professional journals; public service, which entails providing the faculty member’s professional expertise to, collaboration and engagement with, local, state, national, and global communities; and university service, which includes service to faculty governance, serving on university committees, advising student groups, and participation in other activities that contribute to the institution and its programs.